|Review of The Odd Couple - June 2012

 Moist's life as a con man lasting 10-15 years before Vetinari catches up with him.
 The Patrician here was played by Barry Walden, a

 much older man, probably nearer the "book age" of Vetinari and he played him loud voiced and domineering.
-Literally leaning over Moist
+Literally leaning over

-there too young.)
+thought the actor there too young.)

 This being a smaller cast quite a few of the parts had to be shared and many had to be gender swapped.
 Both Mr Groat, Stanley,